What Is Phishing? How to Spot and Avoid Scams in 2026

 AI-Generated Phishing Content

-Large language models like ChatGPT enable attackers to generate perfectly grammatical, contextually appropriate phishing emails at scale.
-AI eliminates the spelling and grammar errors that once served as reliable phishing indicators.
-More concerning, AI can analyze a target's writing style from social media and create personalized messages that match their communication patterns.
-Organizations can no longer rely on linguistic red flags alone.
+Large language models enable attackers to generate perfectly grammatical, contextually appropriate phishing emails at scale.
+AI eliminates the spelling and grammar errors that once served as reliable detection signals.
+More concerning, AI can analyze a target's writing style from public social media posts and generate personalized messages that match their communication patterns—making spear phishing more convincing and far less resource-intensive to produce at volume.
+Organizations can no longer rely on linguistic red flags alone as a detection strategy.

 Deepfake Voice and Video Phishing